 We’ve got an impressive collection of bed bugs pictures that I’m sure you’ll find very helpful in identifying the bug you found.

-Finding bed bugs in your home has nothing to do with poor hygiene!
 It takes only one bed bug to hitch a ride on your clothing (furniture, suitcase, etc) and infest your residence.
-What’s worse is that they can live up to one year without drinking a drop of your blood (see our bed bug life cycle).
+What’s worse is that they can live up to one year without drinking a drop of your blood.
 Feeding takes about 10 to 15 minutes for adults and less for the nymphs; they feed about every three days.
 Depending on the conditions, bed bug nymphs can survive for months without feeding.

 Bed Bugs are insects, more specifically, ‘True Bugs’, which have piercing mouthparts that in most species are used for feeding on plants.
 Unfortunately, there are some species of bugs with mouthparts that have been adapted to feed on human blood while inflicting very little pain (most never feel the blood feeding).

 The eggs are white and about 1mm long.
 The nymphs look like adults but are smaller.
-Complete development from egg to adult takes from four weeks to several months depending on the temperature and amount of feed available, see the lifecycle chart on your right.
+Complete development from egg to adult takes from four weeks to several months depending on the temperature and amount of feed available, see the bed bug life cycle chart on your left.

 On average, females begins to lay eggs 4 days after mating and produces 260 eggs throughout their year long lifespan; eggs take 7 to 10 days to hatch.
 On average, bed bugs lay 5 eggs per week with populations reaching into the thousands in only 30 days!